 What Fits the Budget?

 When it comes down to it, nothing is more important when discussing wants and needs than your budget.
-Your budget will often limit what you can get, and that means that you will need to be able to prioritize these wants and needs in order to create a renovation that you are happy with—and that meets the budget too.
+Your budget will often limit what you can get, and that means that you will need to be able to prioritize these wants and needs in order to create a renovation that you are happy with and save money.

 You will find that anyone in our industry understands the pull of a very fancy renovation option.
 We are just like you when we see beautiful renovation options.
 If anything, we can be a little worse because looking at them is a part of our job.
 Despite this, we have to be realistic—and we will encourage you to do the same.